“For do I now persuade men, or God? Or do I seek to please men? For if I still pleased men, I would not be a bondservant of Christ”

 I would not be a bondservant of Christ

 Paul’s argument against pleasing people is that he is “a bondservant of Christ.”
 Grace did not diminish his dedication to Christ.
 He operated with a slave mentality toward Jesus.
-He was willing to put himself on the line for Christ.
+He was willing to put himself on the line for the gospel of Christ.
 He never trimmed the sails of the gospel of grace.
-It cost him to be true to the gospel of grace message.
+It cost him to be faithful to the gospel of grace message.

 “Then Jews from Antioch and Iconium came there; and having persuaded the multitudes, they stoned Paul and dragged him out of the city, supposing him to be dead” (Acts 14:19).